andrewjh271/chess/README.md

 # Chess

 Command line chess program written in Ruby.
-View on [Repl.it](https://chess.andrewjh271.repl.run/)
+View on [Repl.it](https://chess.andrewjh271.repl.run/) (View a faster and more stable version by cloning the repo.)

 ------